 Caffeine Is Very Effective

 Caffeine is one of the most effective exercises.
 It is also very cheap and safe.
-Studies have shown that caffeine is a high intensity and productive sport.
+Studies have shown that caffeine is high intensity and productive sport.
 However, this is the most useful exercise for athletes.

 The recommended dose may vary by weight but usually ranges from 200 to 400 mg before training for 30-60 minutes.
 Caffeine supplements seem to be the most useful, but normal coffee is a good choice.